OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

 ## Apdex

-Apdex (Application Performance Index) aims to convert measurements into insights about user satisfaction.
+We calculate an Apdex (Application Performance Index) score, which aims to convert measurements into insights about user satisfaction.
 The formula is:

     Apdex = (SatisfiedCount + ToleratingCount * 0.5) / TotalCount

-Unless in a more specific context (e.g., on individual data records or group of records), the Apdex is calculated using:
+The Apdex is calculated using:

 - API (Web) Requests that return a 2xx response
 - Excludes certain requests that are called often and are cached
-- A Satisfied Threshold of <= 50ms
+- Requests that are returned in less than or equal to 50ms are considered to be within the satisfied threshold
-- A Tolerating Threshold of > 50ms and <= 200ms
+- Requests that are greater than 50ms and less than 200ms are considered to be within a tolerated threshold

 Apdex gives a uniform scale to test the customer experience.
 A higher number indicates a more positive user experience.
 We can vary thresholds to experiment with Apdex scores given a specific appetite for tolerance.
 The examples in this blog display the default threshold values.
 These are configurable in real-time in the application to view Apdex scores against different criteria.

-Only web requests with a 2xx status are in the calculations.
+Only web requests with a 2xx status are included in the calculations.
 A 2xx status indicates a successful web request.
 Versions with less than 50 instances sending telemetry on any given data get filtered out to remove outliers.
 The response times of these web requests estimate how satisfied a customer is with their service.
 ## Visualizing Apdex and Octopus Deploy

 There are several ways to visualize Apdex.
 The following graphs are how we use Crow's Nest to display Apdex and gain valuable insights.